noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/one_week_before.md

 ## Create the tournament schedule
 Once your roster of teams is more or less finalized, I would strongly recommend using the HDWhite [Quizbowl Schedule Generator](https://hdwhite.org/qb/schedules/).

+This tool will automatically generate a schedule for you—all you need to do is...
+1. Select the total number of teams
+2. Choose a tournament format (select "round robin" unless someone tells you otherwise)
+3. Add the abbreviated team names, one per line
+4. Add the room numbers, one per line (I would strongly recommend including the moderator last name as well—ex.
+"122 Smith")
+5. Select the number of finals matches you want (unless **NAQT** tells you otherwise, select "one")

+You can always edit the schedule later, so don't worry if you're still confirming room/team/volunteer details.

 Note that this site produces two links:

 * An editable link—do not share this with anyone else!